JoinColony/colonyJS/packages/sdk/README.md

 ### Some notes

-These examples will run on Gnosis chain.
-If you'd like to make transactions, you will need some XDAI.
+These examples will run on the Arbitrum One chain.
+If you'd like to make transactions, you will need some ETH on that chain.
 Reach out to us in our [Discord](https://discord.gg/feVZWwysqM) if you're having trouble starting out.

 ## Development